jeremyaboyd/Stagecraft/blog.md

 1. Colons - They have multiple uses depending on the context, and an overloaded operator in the language seems like it might be a bad idea.
 2. NARRATE & SAY - I'm not currently sure if these will have enough of a different meaning than to combine into a single call like
     - `SAY "narration" ["who"]` - this way you can leave off "who" is saying, and it will be a narration.

+**4:45PM**

+Time to think about the front end, and how the player will play the game.
+The simplest solution would be something like an HTML/CSS/JS front end.

+Maybe I can make it appear like an old black and green CRT using some CSS... and by me...
+I mean Claude.

+I think that COULD be cool, but also simple.
+I will start with that idea, and if there is a lot of time, maybe I can recreate it in Unity after.